Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-{\bf Dynamical Shift of Vacuum and Conformal Invariance} : The background spacetimes that avoid the Weyl anomaly satisfy a set of classical equations.
-However, there are situations in which the quantum corrections modify such backgrounds.
-Consider an $\mathcal{N}=1$ supersymmetric compactification of string theory down to 3+1 dimensions, where we have $U(1)$ gauge fields with Fayet-Iliopoulos (FI) terms generated at one loop \cite{Dine:1987xk,ADS,DIS,greenseiberg}.
-It is possible to ensure that only one gauge field has FI term by choosing suitable linear combination of these gauge fields.
-Typically there are massless scalars $\phi_i$ charged under $U(1)$ gauge fields.
-The FI term generates a term in the potential of the form
+\newl { \it Dynamical Shift of Vacuum and Conformal Invariance}: The background spacetimes that avoid the Weyl anomaly satisfy a set of classical equations.
+However, there are situations in which quantum corrections modify such backgrounds.
+Consider an $\mathcal{N}=1$ supersymmetric compactification of string theory down to 3+1 dimensions, where we have $U(1)$ gauge fields with Fayet-Iliopoulos (FI) terms generated at one loop \cite{DineSeibergWitten198701,AtickDixonSen198702,DineIchinoseSeiberg198711,GreenSeiberg198804}.
+It is possible to ensure that only one gauge field has the FI term by choosing a suitable linear combination of these gauge fields.
+Typically, there are massless scalars $\phi_i$ charged under $U(1)$ gauge fields.
+The FI term generates a potential of the form

 where $q_i$ is the charge carried by $\phi_i$, $C$ is a numerical constant that determines the coefficient of the FI term, and $g_s$ is the string coupling constant. $C$ could be positive or negative and $q_i$s for different fields could have different signs.
 If we expand the potential in powers of $\phi_i$ around the perturbative vacuum $\phi_i=0$, it is clear that some of these scalars can become tachyonic.
 The form of effective potential suggests that the correct procedure to compute physical quantities is to shift the corresponding fields so that we have a new vacuum where $\sum_i q_i \langle\phi_i^*\rangle \langle\phi_i\rangle = C\, g_s^2$, and quantize string theory around this new background.
-However since classically the $C\, g_s^2$ term is absent from this potential \ref{e1}, this new vacuum is not a solution to the classical equations of motion.
-As a result, on-shell methods \cite{Belopolsky,dp,Witten}, which require that we begin with a conformally-invariant worldsheet theory, is not suitable for carrying out a systematic perturbation expansion around this new background.
+However since classically the $C\, g_s^2$ term is absent from this potential \eqref{e1}, this new vacuum is not a solution to the classical equations of motion.
+As a result, on-shell methods \cite{Belopolsky1997a,Belopolsky1997b,Belopolsky1997c,D'HokerPhong2002a,D'HokerPhong2002b,D'HokerPhong2002c,D'HokerPhong2002d,D'HokerPhong2002e,D'HokerPhong2002f,D'HokerPhong2002g,Witten2012a,Witten2012b,Witten2012c,Witten201306}, which require that we begin with a conformally-invariant worldsheet theory, is not suitable for carrying out a systematic perturbation expansion around this new background.